GersonDiketama/EasyPay/README.md

 * make sure you have  SQL Express installed in your machine to handle the connection to the DataBase.
 * NPM install FireBase version 8.7.1 you may have issues with different versions in this project.
 * Last but not least you will eventually need to setup an account with FireBase if you don't have one and create a new project so you can have the following: Web Api, create users with email and Password, firebaseUserId.
-* One more thing 😄, you may need to insert those fireBase data into the SQL Server.
+* One more thing, you may need to insert those fireBase data into the SQL Server.

 ## Tech Stack